MajidJafari/po-concepts/README.md

 # po-concepts
-This repo contains common development terms for POs
+This repo contains common development terms for POs.

+BE: BE stands for Back-end.